Karim Aït-Fana: Wydad Casablanca

 In late January, Aït-Fana joined reigning African champions Wydad AC, agreeing a 1.5-year deal.
-In August 2018 Aït-Fana revealed, that few days after signing the contract, he learned that his contract was not certified for an administrative history and he then went back to France.
+In August 2018 he revealed that few days after signing the contract, he learned that his contract was not certified for an administrative history and he then went back to France.

 Gallia Lucciana

 In January 2019, Aït-Fana joined Gallia Club Lucciana in the Championnat National 3.

+By March 2020, he had retired from playing and taken up refereeing.

 International career

 Aït-Fana has been active on the international youth circuit for France.
 He has earned limited caps with the under-16s, under-17s, under-18s, and the under U-19 squad.
 After not representing France for over a year and a half, it was speculated that he would follow in the footsteps on fellow French-born Moroccan Marouane Chamakh and play for Morocco, his country of origin.
 However, on 1 October 2009, he was called up to the France under-21 team by coach Erick Mombaerts for their 2011 UEFA European Under-21 Football Championship qualification matches against Malta on 9 October and Belgium on 13 October.
 He made his debut in the Malta match appearing as a substitute in the 76th minute.
 Despite being on the pitch for mere seconds, he scored France's second goal of the match ensuring them a 2–0 victory.

 Aït-Fana made his debut with the national team of Morocco in a friendly match against Senegal held on 25 May in Marrakech.